Use GitHub Copilot to Supercharge Your Coding in VS Code

 - Mock external dependencies

-- Use Jest testing framework
+- Use the Jest testing framework

-Usage: Type #test-generator in Copilot Chat
+Usage: type /test-generator in Copilot Chat

-Code Review Prompt
+Prompt File Example: Code Review

 # Code Review Assistant